microsoft/vscode-docs/api/extension-guides/testing.md

 There are two test providers maintained by the VS Code team:

-- The [sample test extension](https://github.com/microsoft/vscode-extension-samples/tree/main/test-provider-sample), which provides tests in markdown files.
+- The [sample test extension](https://github.com/microsoft/vscode-extension-samples/tree/main/test-provider-sample), which provides tests in Markdown files.
 - The [selfhost test extension](https://github.com/microsoft/vscode-selfhost-test-provider), that we use for running tests in VS Code itself.

 ## Discovering Tests